Important Changes Are Coming to IRCC's National Occupational Classification (NOC) System

 As Canada continues to see an influx of applications for everything from Temporary Residence to Permanent Residency and all that’s in-between, Employment and Social Development Canada (ESDC) has announced new developments to the current NOC system which they hope will help to further IRCC’s efficiency and economic growth overall.

-Within the recent announcement, it was noted that to better assess current Applicants, the NOC system will change to the Training, Education, Experience and Responsibilities (TEER) by November 16 2022.
+Within the recent announcement, it was noted that to better assess current Applicants, the National Occupational Classification (NOC) System will change to the Training, Education, Experience and Responsibilities (TEER) by November 16 2022.

 This shift is designed to ensure a fuller examination of an Applicant’s skill level, by now including an examination of the Applicant’s former training, formal education, work experience and associated responsibilities.